 As the earth tilts towards the sun in Spring we start to feel warmer temperatures and longer days, although in our region Spring has not lasted very long.
 We were in the midst of prolonged cold mornings waiting for the Spring warmth then, overnight it seemed we have gone from worrying about frost on the new bare root roses to being in the throws of Summer watering.
 Quickly changing the daily routine from waiting for the freeze to melt each day before heading out into the garden, and now, rushing outside as early as possible to beat the heat of the day ahead.
 The Summer will be permanently upon us soon and all hints of winter happily forgotten.

-Underlying my joy in the new spring growth this year is the concern and longing for rain.
+Underlying my joy in the new spring growth this year is a concern and longing for rain.
 The season ahead shows all the signs of being extremely dry and hot with little or no rain predicted.
-Even though we do have ample underground water for our farming and garden use, the actual rain experience is deeply missed and longed for.
-I feel for those with empty tanks that are relying on water cartage and gardeners with severe water restrictions.
+Even though we do have ample underground water for our farming and garden use, the actual rain experience is deeply missed, and longed for.
+I feel for those with empty tanks that are relying on water cartage, and gardeners with severe water restrictions.

-Out in the garden yesterday the clouds were building up, there was a gentle breeze and a taste of humidity in the air.
+Out in the garden yesterday, the clouds were building up, there was a gentle breeze, and a taste of humidity in the air.
 Foolishly I thought ‘I think it’s going to rain today’ Perhaps an innate feeling from a childhood spent living on the coast where dark clouds meant certain rain.
-All the regular signs of rain were around all morning – kookaburras calling out, active ants, dark clouds, certain feel in the air.
+All the regular rain signs were around all morning – kookaburras calling out, active ants, dark clouds, certain feel in the air.